ScriptFUSION/Mapper/README.md

 Testing
 -------

 Mapper is fully unit tested.
-Run the tests with `bin/test` from a shell.
+Run the tests with the `composer test` command.
 All examples in this document can be found in `DocumentationTest`.